 2. A tripod

-4. A table where you can work on so your lighting sources and your jewelry products are levelled.
+4. A table where you can work on so that your lighting sources and your jewelry products are leveled.

 5. Jewelry stands

-6. Holding wax to make the ring stand up during photo shoot
+6. Holding wax to make the ring stand up during the photo shoot

 7. A lightbox or light tent to create soft lighting

 8. A roll of pure white paper, foam boards, or fabric as reflectors and/or diffuser panel.
 Other alternatives include matte vinyl backdrops.

 9. A grey card to achieve proper exposure